 We’ve been watching (sometimes a little too much) and keeping a pulse on the biggest TikTok trends audiences are jumping on.
 These are the types of content that are taking over your “For You” page.

 TikTok is built for music.
 It’s so easy to add tracks to your videos in the app—they’re segmented out by dance crazes, “LOL Sounds”, viral tracks, and a pretty broad list of genres and moods.
 The viral section will take you to a chart of top performing songs which are being featured in the most videos.
 With that said, TikTok is the land of remixes, with multiple versions of each track making the rounds in fun, easy-to-film dance challenges that go viral fast.

 Videos featuring kids and their parents work.
 Why is this you ask?
 It could be a whole flurry of reasons.
 It’s funny, it’s unexpected, kids love the awkwardness of it all, and videos with more than one person are more engaging.
 Either way, videos with parents or even grandparents featured are prominent TikTok trends.

-ASMR (autonomous sensory meridian response) is that tingling feeling you down your spine when you hear a certain sound.
+ASMR (autonomous sensory meridian response) is that tingling feeling down your spine when you hear a certain sound.
 Some people find it super relaxing and it’s been a YouTube trend for years.
-It used to be confined to a slither of the internet with a relatively small but dedicated fanbase, now ASMR is hitting the mainstream, and it’s one of the most chill TikTok trends out there.
+It used to be confined to a slither of the internet with a relatively small but dedicated fanbase, but now ASMR is hitting the mainstream, and it’s one of the most chill TikTok trends out there.

-There are a few running themes on what makes TikTok videos become trends.
+There are a few running themes on what makes videos become TikTok trends.
 The top theme we’re seeing is humour.
 Funny videos get more shares, and people watch them more than once, two factors which are important to the TikTok feed-ranking algorithm.

 Videos that have an element of surprise or something unexpected also have a higher chance of going viral, again feeding into shareability and reach.